MezMerrit/AU-School-Handwriting-Fonts/QLD-School-Fonts/readme.md

 # Progress Report

 Just completed readjusting letter widths and now adding some kerning in order to view the balance and decide what else needs to change.

+DB requested UFO file format as he doesn't use Glyphs App, so those files are now present in their respective folders.